Twelve Tables: Form and structure

 According to ancient authors initially the Twelve Tables were recorded as an epigraphic text inscribed on twelve bronze tablets.
 It is believed that at some later stage the text of the Twelve Tables became a literary text.
 Some scholars suggest that the text at this time was rewritten and kept as a small ancient book.
 For instance, Cicero terms the laws ‘a single booklet’ (unus libelus in Latin).
-In the ancient world, the laws inscribed on bronze were often not easy to read but tended to serve a symbolic and religious purpose.
-It is likely that the law became literary text at some point during the fourth century BC.
+In the ancient world, laws inscribed on bronze were often not easy to read but tended to serve a symbolic and religious purpose.
+It is likely that the law became a literary text at some point during the fourth century BC.
 It was the time when the Roman civil law began to be administered by curule magistrates.
 It is likely that state administrators would have found it more convenient to consult the law in book form.
 Therefore, it is likely that the twelve bronze tables would have become obsolete.

 Like most other early codes of law, the Twelve Tables were largely procedural, combining strict and rigorous penalties with equally strict and rigorous procedural forms.
 In most of the surviving quotations from these texts, the original table that held them is not given.
-Scholars have guessed where surviving fragments belong by comparing them with the few known attributions and records, many of which do not include the original lines, but paraphrases.
+Scholars have guessed where the surviving fragments belong by comparing them with the few known attributions and records, many of which do not include the original lines, but paraphrases.
 It cannot be known with any certainty from what survives that the originals ever were organized this way, or even if they ever were organized by subject at all.